leahmfulmer/launch-school/py109/my_study_guide.md

 print('Z' < 'a')    # True

 # integers in the range (-5, 256) inclusive
-# are given a specific location in memory
+# are given a specific locations in memory
 low1, high1 = -5, 256
 low2, high2 = -5, 256